infinity-a11y/PhyloTrace/README.md

 If the installation issues persist feel free to contact us via [contact@phylotrace.com](mailto:contact@phylotrace.com?subject=[GitHub]%20Source%20Han%20Sans) or open an issue.

 ### 3.2 Desktop Launcher not Working
 In some cases the default browser is not accessible from shell.
 In order to manually denote the browser, substitute *browser-name* in the command below with the executable name of the browser you want to use.
-The single quotation marks around *browser-name* have to stay, e.g.'firefox'.
+The single quotation marks around *browser-name* have to stay, e.g. 'firefox'.
 If you are unsure about the correct identifier for your browser consider the table below.

 ```bash
 cd path/to/directory \